-

 The city is home to several important historical sites, including the Mausoleum of Galla Placidia, Sant’Apollinare Nuovo, and San Vitale.

-So whether you’re interested in history, art, food, or simply want to enjoy the sights and sounds of this vibrant city, Ravenna is sure to please.
+So whether you’re interested in history, art, or food, or simply want to enjoy the sights and sounds of this vibrant city, Ravenna is sure to please.

 Here are the best things to see and do in Ravenna in one day.